rothos/protocol_1/index.md

 #### Error propagation, wayfinding, grace of what minds are

 Holy shit, a lot of warnings here, about things that can go wrong.
 It’s important to keep in mind, and this has been a lifeline for me, and it’s true, the mind is ultimately reversible.
 Any “mistake” or mistake the mind has made, whether it was in the first moments of consciousness or a dumbass (as it were; or completely innocent) thing you were doing for *two thousand hours* in the course of meditation.
 The mind will ultimately untwist its way to that thing, raise that thing, backchain all the necessary prerequisites, complete those, and then correct the thing.
 And that’s whether you’re eighteen or ninety.
-All you need to do is practice correctly, to responsively, methodically, intelligently, intuitive crank.
+All you need to do is practice correctly, to responsively, methodically, intelligently, intuitively crank.
 Meditation works because this is what minds are.
 This is what minds do and this is what meditation does and that’s why we’re doing it.

 Error propagation, meditating (or just living) in a way that incidentally or systematically spreads and ramifies errors throughout mind, experience, and behavior is just a thing.